 Stomach flu is a viral infection of your intestines.
-The medical name for stomach flu is viral gastroenteritis.
-Common symptoms include:
+The medical term for stomach flu is viral gastroenteritis.

 - loose, watery diarrhea

 Despite its name, the stomach flu isn’t caused by the same virus that causes influenza.
 However, there are several other viruses that can cause the stomach flu.

 The stomach flu is contagious, which means it can be spread from one person to another.